 The Veseys, "As Exotic a Household as that of Edmund Dantes"....

 In 1881, one year after Arthur Rose's death, his heirs sold the farm (then 33-acres with 14-acres of marsh) for $12,000 to Frederick Wilhelm Wagener (1832-1921).
 Wagener was a highly successful and hugely popular German retail merchant whose store - the Wagener Building - can still be seen at 161 East Bay Street.
 He maintained a private racetrack on the property and as President of the South Carolina & West Indian Exposition, he remodelled the house for its use in 1902 and built a number of further outbuildings.
 President Theodore Roosevelt was among the visitors to the Exposition and had dinner in the house.

 In 1917, now an old man, Wagener's sold the Grove to the Italian-American entrepreneur, James Sottile (1887-1964), whose father emigrated from Sicily to Charleston.
 Sottile and his brothers made a fortune as whisky distillers, before James bought 30,000-acres in Florida (the Sottile Farms) which after his death he gifted to the state.
 At the Grove, he left the present 14-acres that surround the house and developed the remaining 20-acres into streets and building lots that he named "Wagener Terrace" for its former occupant.

-The house was afterwards donated to the Daughters of the American Revolution.
-In 1978, Lowndes Grove was added to the National Register of Historic Places.
+When Sottile died in 1964, he was reputedly one of the fifty wealthiest men in America.
+He donated Lowndes Grove to the Daughters of the American Revolution and in 1978 it was added to the National Register of Historic Places.
 In 2000, it was purchased by Alexander and Tina Opoulos for $1.9 million who sold it on to Patrick Properties in 2008 for $6.9 million.
-Today, it is used for glamorous wedding receptions and parties.
+Today, it is both a home and a venue.